SachaKoohgoli/diceroller_server/README.md

 ```

 ## GET /diceroller
 This endpoint wil roll any number of any sided dice, provided that the user submits a valid access token.
-The total die result will be returned, along with a breakdown of the rolls of each die so that the user can fudge the numbers as they see fit.
+The total die result will be returned along with a breakdown of the rolls of each die so that the GM can fudge the numbers as they see fit before announcing it to their group.

 ### Parameters
 All parameters are Query parameters